winfinit/aamvajs/README.md

 * 0.0.2 changed sex to a function
 * 0.0.3 accounted for weird space characters
 * 0.0.5 removed logging that was left by mistake
+* 0.0.7 inflated birthday to a Date object, and fixed FL AAMVA spec, where expiration month is set to birthday month

 ## Legal